How the Chinese Communist Party Infiltrates Universities in Australia

 Alex Joske, an analyst at the Australian Strategic Policy Institute, revealed that a professor at the University of Queensland ended up using US$2.6 million in taxpayer money to set up a tech company in China that produced tools to monitor and oppress Uyghur minorities.
 The University of Canberra apparently has over 30 joint projects with defense universities from China.
 The university even trained a Chinese student who went back to China, joined the PLA, and currently heads the military’s drone swarm program.

-The rise of pro-Beijing student groups is also raising fears that this gives Beijing an opportunity to introduce their ideologies into Australian universities.
-One such student group is called the Chinese Students and Scholars Association (CSSA), which has a presence in most campuses.
+The rise of pro-Beijing student groups is also raising fears that this gives Beijing an opportunity to introduce its ideologies into Australian universities.
+One such student group is called the Chinese Students and Scholars Association (CSSA), which has a presence on most campuses.
 Incorporation documents of the CSSA state that its mission is “to assist the Embassy of the People’s Republic of China” and to “facilitate the connection between the Embassy and the Chinese students and scholars.”

 The board also communicates regularly with the Embassy.
 The documents also say that all Chinese students and scholars automatically become coordinating members.
 “I think universities have a really serious issue on their hands that they’ve let groups like the XXXX grow and expand on campuses, build their influence, build their resourcing,” Joske says in the program.
 This essentially gives Beijing control over the life of Chinese students even when they are out of the country.